shoeffner/mthesis/src/models_and_methods.md

 pipelined architecture.
 Most pipeline steps consist of smaller models which solve parts of the gaze estimation problem, others serve for input and output of the data.
 This chapter details the models and gives an overview of \Gaze{}'s architecture.
-Finally, there will be a short introduction of an alternative deep learning model for gaze tracking.
+Finally, there will be a short introduction of iTracker, the +cnn trained by @Krafka2016, an alternative deep learning model for gaze tracking.